microsoft/vscode-wiki/Virtual-Workspaces.md

 });
 ```

+## What are the expectations for language support with virtual workspaces?

+Limited functionality is fine.
+The language extensions that ship with VSCode (TypeScript, JSON, CSS, HTML) just look at the open text document ('single file only').

 ## More information and feedback

 Please comment in the [Virtual Workspaces Tracking Issue](https://github.com/microsoft/vscode/issues/123115) if you have questions and suggestions.